 Cultural experiences in Malawi

-Nearly all of Malawi's people share a common Bantu origin.
-The majority of the population is made up of eleven different ethnic groups, each with their own set of cultural norms and practices.
+All of Malawi's people share a common Bantu origin.
+The population is made up of eleven different ethnic groups, each with their own set of cultural norms and practices.
 The largest ethnic group is the Chewa tribe, and their mother tongue, Chichewa, is the official spoken language of Malawi.

-Pass through villages, browse at local markets, or visit an old Christian Mission and embrace and experience the vibrant culture of Malawi.
+Pass through villages, browse at local markets, or visit an old Christian Mission to experience some of the vibrant culture of Malawi.
 Our recommendations below don't focus on specific aspects of Malawian culture, they are just pointers for where we feel you'll get the best cultural experiences in Malawi.

 Malawi's 2 best places for cultural experiences